List of Watchmen characters: Mrs. Crookshanks

 Mrs. Crookshanks (portrayed by Sara Vickers) is a series of female clones that serve Adrian Veidt on Europa.
 They were cloned from the original Mrs. Crookshanks that knew a younger Jon Osterman.
 When one clone dies, their bodies would be made use of by Veidt and a new clone will be grown in their place.

 Christopher Abar

 Christopher "Topher" Abar (portrayed by Dylan Schombing) is the adopted son of Angela and Cal Abar.
 They took him in after his biological parents the Doyles were killed during the White Night.

 Rosie Abar

 Rosie Abar (portrayed by Lily Rose Smith) is the older adopted daughter of Angela and Cal Abar.
+They took her in after her biological parents the Doyles were killed during the White Night.

 Emma Abar

 Emma Abar (portrayed by Adelynn Spoon) is the younger adopted daughter of Angela and Cal Abar.
+They took her in after her biological parents the Doyles were killed during the White Night.